coyo8/coyo8.github.io/_project/on-paper-only/smartxplorer.md

 ### Equipment Required
 The system consist of following hardware modules.
 * Microphone for speech detection.
-* Smartphone with internet connectivity.
+* Smartphone with INTERNET connectivity.
-* Database for storing english language words.
+* Database for storing English language words.
 * Web crawler for fetching the data from web links.
 * Text parser that will store the words in indexed form.